 Is racing itself dangerous for Greyhounds?

-As a breed, Greyhounds love to run, but they fall victim to track conditions.
+Yes.
 Each year, thousands of these dogs are seriously injured during races.
 Injuries include severed toes, broken legs, spinal cord paralysis, broken necks and cardiac arrest.
 And because so many dogs are kept in close quarters, contagious respiratory diseases can sweep through kennels, affecting both racing schedules and adoption efforts when a kennel is quarantined.

 What happens to Greyhounds when they can no longer race?